 - Go to regular ophthalmological examinations, at least once a year, in order to detect possible complications of type 1 and 2 diabetes, as 1 in 3 people affected by diabetes suffers some kind of diabetic retinopathy.
 During the examination, the ophthalmologist will dilate your pupils in order to examine the eye blood vessels and detect possible damages.

 - If you suffer from diabetes and high blood pressure, it is essential to control the blood pressure and glucose levels, as well as to have healthy habits in order to keep such levels within the appropriate limits.
-This control may contribute to reduce possible eye damages.
+This control may contribute to reduce possible eye damage.

 - If you smoke, you should quit.
 Tobacco consumption causes alterations in blood vessels, thus increasing the chances of suffering eye conditions.